- Work-life support

 - Those reasons specified in policy for an employee who is a victim or whose family member is a victim of domestic violence, sexual assault, stalking, or other qualifying acts of violence.

-The University prohibits any form of retaliation or discrimination against an employee for using or attempting to use protected paid sick leave and for any other reason prohibited by policy.
+The University prohibits any form of retaliation or discrimination against an employee for using or attempting to use paid sick leave designated as protected and for any other reason prohibited by policy.

 Employees who believe they have been subjected to retaliation or discrimination can submit complaints through their local Human Resources office, Academic Personnel office, Labor Relations office, Affirmative Action/Equal Employment Opportunity office, Anti-Discrimination office, or the University Whistleblower Hotline (800-403-4744).
 Complaints will be referred to the appropriate office or officer for investigation.

-Please refer to APM – 710-20-j (for academic appointees); PPSM–2.210, Section III.C.5 (for staff); and “Must ‘protected’ sick leave be designated as Family and Medical Leave (FML)?” and “Are employees required to provide medical documentation before taking paid sick leave?” below for more information about protected paid sick leave.
+Please refer to APM – 710-20-j (for academic appointees); PPSM–2.210, Section III.C.5 or the applicable staff PTO document (for staff); and “Must ‘protected’ sick leave be designated as Family and Medical Leave (FML)?” and “Are employees required to provide medical documentation before taking paid sick leave?” below for more information about protected paid sick leave.

-No. Eligible employees may use protected paid sick leave regardless of whether the leave is also designated as FML.
-For paid sick leave to be “protected,” the employee must (a) have protected paid sick leave available to use; (b) comply with applicable notice requirements; and (c) use the leave for a protected paid sick leave purpose as specified in policy.
+No. Eligible employees may use paid sick leave designated as protected regardless of whether the leave is also designated as FML.
+For paid sick leave to be designated as “protected,” the employee must (a) have protected paid sick leave available to use; (b) comply with applicable notice requirements; and (c) use the leave for a protected paid sick leave purpose as specified in policy.

-In some cases, an employee may use protected paid sick leave and FML at the same time.
-For example, an employee may elect to use protected paid sick leave to receive pay during an approved FML for the employee’s own serious health condition.
-Also, if an FML-eligible employee is using protected paid sick leave for an FML-qualifying reason, the University will designate the leave as FML.
-But FML designation is not necessary for sick leave to be protected.
+In some cases, an employee may use paid sick leave designated as protected and FML at the same time.
+For example, an employee may elect to use paid sick leave designated as protected to receive pay during an approved FML for the employee’s own serious health condition.
+Also, if an FML-eligible employee is using paid sick leave designated as protected for an FML-qualifying reason, the University will designate the leave as FML.
+But FML designation is not necessary for sick leave to be designated as protected.

-Please refer to APM – 710-20-j (for academic appointees); PPSM–2.210, Section III.C.5 (for staff); and “What is meant by ‘protected’ sick leave” for more information about protected paid sick leave.
+Please refer to APM – 710-20-j (for academic appointees); PPSM–2.210, Section III.C.5 or the applicable staff PTO document (for staff); and “What is meant by paid sick leave designated as ‘protected’” for more information about paid sick leave designated as protected.

 Requirements before taking paid sick leave

 The University’s requirements regarding notice depend on whether the employee’s need to take paid sick leave is foreseeable, such as a scheduled doctor’s appointment or planned medical treatment, or unforeseeable, such as an unanticipated illness or medical emergency.
-For additional details, employees should refer to the applicable policy (APM – 710-20-b for academic appointees or PPSM–2.210, Section III.C.4 for staff) and any relevant local procedures.
+For additional details, employees should refer to the applicable policy (APM – 710-20-b for academic appointees or PPSM–2.210, Section III.C.4 or the applicable staff PTO document for staff) and any relevant local procedures.
 Employees may request paid sick leave orally or in writing.

-UC generally will not require medical documentation when an eligible employee requests to use protected paid sick leave consistent with policy, but there may be certain circumstances when it is appropriate for UC to request such documentation.
-For example, UC may request medical documentation before paying protected paid sick leave when the University has information indicating that the employee is not requesting protected paid sick leave for a valid purpose.
+UC generally will not require medical documentation when an eligible employee requests to use paid sick leave designated as protected consistent with policy, but there may be certain circumstances when it is appropriate for UC to request such documentation.
+For example, UC may request medical documentation before paying for sick leave designated as protected when the University has information indicating that the employee is not requesting paid sick leave designated as protected for a valid purpose.

-When an employee requests to use paid sick leave that is not protected, the employee must provide medical documentation consistent with local procedures.
+When an employee requests to use paid sick leave that is not designated as protected, the employee must provide medical documentation consistent with local procedures.

 When an employee is using paid sick leave at the same time that the employee is using another leave, the employee may need to provide documentation in connection with the other leave.
 For example, some types of family and medical leave require that the employee provide certification from a health care provider.